sebastianotronto/kummer-degrees/README.md

 otherwise two.

 In case -1 does not belong to G:
-The rows of the table(s) are labelled with divisors of N_0, while the columns with divisors of M_0.
-The total failure of maximality of the Kummer Extension Q_{M,N}, i.e. the ratio between phi(M)*N^rank(G) and the degree of Q_{M,N}
+The rows of the table are labelled with the divisors of N_0, while the columns with the divisors of M_0.
+The total failure of maximality of the Kummer Extension
+Q_{M,N}, i.e. the ratio between phi(M)*N^rank(G) and the degree of Q_{M,N}
 over Q, is given by the (i,j)-th entry of the table for i=gcd(N,N_0) and j=gcd(M,M_0).